0xLienid/sherlock-olympus/README.md

 |   |   ├─ ReentrancyGuard.sol
 ```

+## Installation

+- This project is built on Foundry and should be compatible with the latest version ([installation guide](https://github.com/foundry-rs/foundry))
+- This project relies on the unix terminal program `jq` for certain test helpers ([installation guide](https://stedolan.github.io/jq/download/))

+## Building

+- To build the repository, call `forge build` in the console

 ## Testing

-This project is built with Foundry and should be compatible with the latest version.

-- To run the full test suite call `forge test -vvv` in the console
+- To run the full test suite, call `forge test -vvv` in the console
-- To run a specfic test file call `forge test -vvv path/to/file` in the console
+- To run a specfic test file, call `forge test -vvv path/to/file` in the console

 ## Single Sided Liquidity Vault (SSLV) Overview